Correction: An earlier version of this story said Hollis had signed an NDA.

 Indiana University may have to pay for the legal expenses and penalties of a former student in a $2 billion dollar lawsuit, said a Monroe County judge.

-Judge Kelsey Hanlon denied the university’s motion to dismiss counts that the student acted on its behalf when he allegedly violated a nondisclosure agreement during a business school project and enabled a competitor to steal plans for a proposed luxury resort in Puerto Rico.
+Judge Kelsey Hanlon denied the university’s motion to dismiss counts that the former student, T.R.
+Hollis, acted on its behalf when he allegedly violated enabled a competitor to steal plans for a proposed luxury resort in Puerto Rico during a business school project.

 Tim and Doris Anne Sadler of Indianapolis opened the case last year, initially against five students and their professor, but eventually added IU.